enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### GET /admin/teacher-managment/

-- Description: Get all of pending approvals for teachers for overview page.
+- Description: Get all pending approvals for teachers for the overview page.

 - Response:
   - Status: 200 OK